 One of the big pitfalls that trips up otherwise promising students sometime around the beginning of their sophomore year is getting spread too thin, committing to a large number of endeavors that would individually be goods but which together become an anchor that pulls them down.
 Would you rather do a dozen things poorly or three things very well?

 I had a student several years ago who I met during the fall semester of his senior year.
 He was clearly bright and seemed reasonably hard-working, but he seemed stuck as a B- student in my class no matter what we did.
 Over lunch one day he apologized for his mediocre performance in class, and indicated that an overcommitted schedule was proving to be a major problem for him.
 When he arrived at LMU from high school, he was prepared to buckle down and work hard.
 All his advisors, all the orientation counselors, and all his professors told him to he would have to work harder than he ever did in high school, and that classes would be more demanding and more difficult.
 His first semester he focused like he had never focused before and was rewarded with straight A marks in all his classes.
 However, as he settled in to life at LMU during his second semester he realized he could probably get those A marks with a bit less work, and he became involved in a number of clubs, a fraternity, a service organization, and so on.
 Soon he found himself stretched too thin; his grades slipped from As to Bs and Cs, and even his other interests often felt like obligations that he couldn’t quite meet as he should.
-The fact is that what feels like overcommitment is, as another student once told me, really “under-commitment to too many things.”
+But the fact is that what feels like overcommitment is, as another student once told me, very often actually “under-commitment to too many things.”

 It’s possible to do too much, even if the things you are trying to do are each good things.
 Go back up to the beginning of this essay and think about your schedule and how many hours there are in the week.
-Neither social life, nor service orgs, nor Greek life, nor student government should be your focus.
+Neither social life, nor service orgs, nor Greek life, nor student government should be your primary focus.
 You are at LMU for an education.
 You will have time for other things as well.
 But if you really dedicate yourself to your education, you’ve got room for, at most, a handful of other things.
 When one of the things you are doing costs $56,000 per year, it’s better to do two or three things well than to do a dozen things poorly.
 Keep your priorities straight.

 It is true that some excellent students are in fraternities and sororities.
-Indeed, among the half-dozen or so truly great students I’ve had in a decade and a half at LMU, at least two belonged to a sorority, apparently enjoyed it, seized the opportunity to get a great education here at LMU, and went on to prestigious post-graduate endeavors.
+Indeed, among the half-dozen or so truly great students I’ve known in a decade and a half at LMU, at least two belonged to a sorority, apparently enjoyed it, seized the opportunity to get a great education here at LMU, and went on to prestigious post-graduate endeavors.
 Thus, those of you in the Greek system can rest assured that I will treat you as unique individuals in the hope that you will prove yourself to be another anomaly.
 However, I believe that the two students in question were exceptions to a rule.
 For the vast majority of LMU students, Greek organizations actively undermine their ability to get the best possible education.

 That’s not the same thing as saying that joining a fraternity or sorority will necessarily lead to worse grades (although it might).
 Remember, while this document says a great deal about how to succeed in the pragmatic task of maintaining an excellent academic record, your real education cannot be reduced to your grade point average.
 When I speak or write about your education, I am thinking of that term as it is used in the tradition of “liberal education.”